snncpp/snn-core/README.md

 ## Build tool

-The snncpp [build-tool][buildtool] can build C++ projects that follow the same naming convention and directory structure as [snn-core][snncore].
+The snncpp Go-like [build-tool][buildtool] can build C++ projects that follow the same naming convention and directory structure as [snn-core][snncore].
 It understands simple preprocessing directives ([example](crypto/hash/sha256.hh)) and will link with libraries listed in `#include` comments ([example](crypto/hash/impl/sha256.openssl.hh)).